 A recent study compared the psychological impact of social media likes on youngsters to that of lottery wins or chocolate.
 The study also showed that people have a “follow the crowd” mentality and are more likely to interact with posts that have received a lot of positive feedback from their peers.

 Addiction to antisocial social media use is a real problem.
 The impact of Facebook use on the brain’s pleasure-center inside the reward-circuitry was discovered by using functional neuroimaging data from neurological studies.
+Click here now at fameoninsta to build your Instagram engagement with auto likes services.

 Gains in one’s reputation were identified as the most important reward factor.
 Similar reward circuitry to that which is triggered by psychoactive substance addiction is used by the brain to process the self-relevant gains in reputation from Facebook use.